kajuburfi/jrnl/README.md

   a pager with the contents(configurable).
 - To fetch entries(or open them), a date is required.
 You can either pass this through the flag `--entry YYYY-MM-DD` (`-e YYYY-MM-DD`), or if you just pass an empty flag(`-e`), an interactive calendar will prompt for the date(Using [inquire](https://github.com/mikaelmello/inquire)).
-The calendar will open if there is any problem with reading the date.
+The calendar will also open if there is any problem with reading the date.
 - When fetching tags, the default file to search for is the current month's file.
 However, you can specify any other file using `--year YYYY`(`-y YYYY`) or `--month MM`(`-m MM`).
 If only provided with a year, and no month, all files